sharma-aarti/Banking-Decription/README.md

 # Internet Banking System Decryption Service

 ## Introduction
-You are implementing an internal interface for an Internet Banking System.
+ implemented an internal interface for an Internet Banking System.
 The interface is used as a "central point" of secure decryption of sensitive data.

 ## Problem Statement